Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Method

-In order to quantify some notion of entropy in this non-metric space, the most intuitive way is to measure the MST length~\cite{Mller2012} as a proxy for token dispersion.
-More precisely, the entropy estimate given the MST of length $L$ on points $\mathcal{X}$ is the following:
+This shows that $\mathrm{MTop\text{-}Div}_G(R, P)$ is at least the increase in MST length obtained when the response tokens are added to the prompt tokens.
+Recall that MST length is commonly used as a proxy for geometric dispersion~\cite{Mller2012}, more precisely, the entropy estimate given the MST of length $L$ on points $\mathcal{X}$ is the following:

 where $|\mathcal{X}| = n$, $d$ is the intrinsic dimensionality of the data, and $\beta_d$ is some data-independent constant.

-We can show that where the first term corresponds to the MST length of the complete attention graph $G$, and the second to the length of the MST spanning the prompt tokens $P$.
-Therefore, our score has the following lower bound:
+Therefore larger values of $\mathrm{MTop\text{-}Div}_G(R, P)$ can be interpreted as indicating greater structural novelty of the response relative to the prompt.
+Thus, our $\operatorname{MTop-Div}_G(R, P)$ should be an effective statistic for identifying hallucinated responses.